plastilinn/docs/pages/sections/Segments.md

 ### 🔑#key segments - Exit Barriers

 💰rating: 15

 Assess the barriers that customers may face when trying to switch from the solution to a competitor.

 **💭 Questions**

-💭 #question What barriers exist for customers to switch to a competitor?
+What barriers exist for customers to switch to a competitor?

 **🚨 Risks**

 🚨Exit Barriers
 High exit barriers can result in customer loyalty and reduce the risk of customer churn.

 🚨mitigation strategy
 Evaluate the barriers or obstacles that customers may encounter when trying to switch from the solution to a competitor.

 🚨contingency strategy
 Assess the barriers that customers may face when trying to switch to a competitor.